6th Avenue Heartache

-"6th Avenue Heartache" is a song by the American rock band The Wallflowers.
-It was released in April 1996 as the lead single from their second album Bringing Down the Horse.
-The song became their first hit, peaking at No. 8 on the US Modern Rock Tracks chart, No. 10 on the US Mainstream Rock Tracks chart, and No. 33 on the US Hot 100 Airplay chart.
-The background vocals in this song are by Adam Duritz from Counting Crows.
-Though the song was a hit on rock radio, it was overshadowed by its follow-up single, "One Headlight".
+"6th Avenue Heartache" is a song by the American rock band the Wallflowers.
+The background vocals in this song were performed by Adam Duritz from Counting Crows.
+It was released in April 1996 as the lead single from their second album, Bringing Down the Horse.
+The song became their first hit, peaking at No. 8 on the US Billboard Modern Rock Tracks chart, No. 33 on the Billboard Hot 100 Airplay chart, and No. 2 on the Billboard Triple-A chart—it was the most-played song on triple-A radio in 1996.
+"6th Avenue Heartache" was nominated for Best Rock Song and Best Rock Performance at the 39th Annual Grammy Awards.

 Background and writing

 Jakob Dylan, the band's lead singer, wrote the song when he was 18 years old and considers it the first real song he had written.
 It was meant to go on their self-titled first album, but the record company would not allow it.
 The lyrics are based on Dylan's own experiences while living in New York City, in particular the story of a homeless man who would sit outside Dylan's window and play the same songs every day.
 One day, the man was gone, but his things were still there, until gradually people started taking them.
 Mike Campbell from Tom Petty and The Heartbreakers played the slide guitar on the song, though he recorded the track in his own studio and never even met the band members.